 Gratitude can be instilled in our youngest readers

 He handed it to me after school, his face glowing as if lit by a hundred lanterns.
 “Fankful,” he said.
 I looked at the orange construction paper, his turkey hand print, and his teacher’s handwriting, my heart instantly flooding the floor:

 I am thankful for mommy, daddy, my brother and Daniel Tiger.

 Yep.
 That about nailed the things my sweet boy loved and needed more than anything else in the world: his mommy for snuggles, his daddy for safety, his brother for laughter, and Daniel Tiger to teach him, well, pretty much everything.

-I can’t bear to take his picture off the pantry door where I taped it nearly two years ago.
+I can’t bear to take his picture off the pantry door where I taped it so long ago.
 To me, this simple, sweet list is perfection.
-As my son grows, I know his “thankful” list will morph and change, but I want to continually remind him that the things we should be most grateful for are our relationships and the necessities, not the materialistic objects that clutter up our lives, blinding our eyes with the fastest and shiniest games and gadgets.
+As my son grows, I know his “thankful” list will morph and change, but I want to continually remind him that the things we should be most grateful for are our relationships and the necessities, not those shiny toys and cool gadgets that clutter up our lives.

 Of course, I want my children to become intelligent young men.
 But if they grow up to be compassionate, grateful and directed by a strong moral compass that encourages them to give back to their community, whenever possible, I will feel like I have succeeded as their mom.